-Human Resources and Social Development Canada (HRSDC) funds the WSIB insurance costs for certain training participant programs.
+The federal government funds the WSIB insurance costs for certain training participant programs.
 In these cases, therefore, the placement host is not obliged to pay premiums and is not responsible for any claims costs for these funded programs.
-HRSDC funds the insurance costs only if the placement host has either compulsory coverage or coverage by application with the WSIB.
+The insurance costs are funded only if the placement host has either mandatory coverage or by application coverage with the WSIB.

-HRSDC offers other training programs for which it does not fund the insurance costs.
-The placement host (or the training agency if it has elected to be the employer) is obligated to provide WSIB coverage to participants in these programs if the placement host (or elected employer) has either compulsory coverage or coverage by application with the WSIB.
+Other training programs are available where insurance costs are not funded.
+The placement host (or the training agency if it has elected to be the employer) is obligated to provide WSIB coverage to participants in these programs if the placement host (or elected employer) has either mandatory coverage or by application coverage with the WSIB.

 Ontario Works Program (provincial)

-Both unpaid and paid participants under the Ontario Works Program are entitled to WSIB insurance coverage if the placement host (or the elected employer) has either compulsory coverage or coverage by application with the WSIB.
+Both unpaid and paid participants under the Ontario Works Program are entitled to WSIB insurance coverage if the placement host (or the elected employer) has either mandatory coverage or by application coverage with the WSIB.

-The Ministry of Community and Social Services funds the WSIB insurance costs directly for Ontario Works' training participant programs but not for Ontario Works' other programs.
+The Ontario ministry responsible for community and social services funds the WSIB insurance costs directly for Ontario Works' training participant programs but not for Ontario Works' other programs.
 This means that for most but not all programs, the placement host employer does not pay WSIB premiums and is not responsible for any claim costs for paid or unpaid trainees in the Ontario Works Program.
 The placement host is advised to contact the Ontario Works Program to verify who will be responsible for providing WSIB insurance.
 For more information about this program, see 12-04-06, Coverage for Ontario Works Participants.